Dinosaurs in Jurassic Park: Other creatures

 In Fallen Kingdom, the skull of an unnamed ceratopsid is kept on display in Benjamin Lockwood's estate.
-Production designer Andy Nicholson said "we were quite conscious that it couldn't be a Triceratops because it wouldn’t have been big enough to kill the Indoraptor.
+Production designer Andy Nicholson said "we were quite conscious that it couldn't be a Triceratops because it wouldn't have been big enough to kill the Indoraptor.
 With that in mind, we created a new genus which was an amalgamation of two different ceratopsians".
 Several creatures appear in the film as dioramas, on display in Lockwood's estate.
 These include Concavenator, Mononykus, Dracorex, and Diplodocus.

 Allosaurus returns in Battle at Big Rock, which also introduces Nasutoceratops.

 Jurassic World Dominion introduces several creatures, including Atrociraptor, which Trevorrow described as more vicious than the Velociraptors.
 Another new creature is Lystrosaurus, a therapsid rather than a dinosaur, which is portrayed with the use of an animatronic handled by five puppeteers.
 Microceratus, a favorite dinosaur of Trevorrow's, also makes its series debut in Dominion.
 Returning dinosaurs include Allosaurus, Baryonyx, Carnotaurus, and Nasutoceratops.

 The prologue for Dominion introduces several other creatures, including Dreadnoughtus, Iguanodon, and Oviraptor.
 It also features Moros, a small, feathered member of the tyrannosaur family that was described in 2019.
+The Moros depicted appears to be juvenile.
+However, in the Jurassic World Evolution games, the tiny specimen is the adult variation.
 Moros also appears in the film itself, in addition to Iguanodon.
 Dreadnoughtus appears several times as well, through CGI.
 An Oviraptor appears in a deleted scene, in which it is forced to fight a Lystrosaurus which bites its head off.